 Alone and in an unfamiliar city, these families find physical and emotional refuge through the Ronald McDonald House Charities of Baltimore.
 But the numbers who need us far exceed those we can accommodate.
 For every family we help, dozens more are turned away.
 Sometimes as many as 35 a night.

-The new $30 million, 60,000 square foot Ronald McDonald House, which will be built at 1 Aisquith Street in the Jonestown neighborhood of Baltimore.
+The new $30 million, 60,000 square foot Ronald McDonald House Charities Baltimore will be located at 1 Aisquith Street in the Jonestown neighborhood of Baltimore.
 Construction on the new House, which will replace the existing House, is expected to take 18-24 months.
 The new Ronald McDonald House will reflect a commitment to incorporate best practices into all of our programs and services.
 Each amenity included in the design of the new house was carefully selected through input from staff, volunteers and families.
 The new House will serve approximately 55 families daily and 2,200 families annually through:

-- 9 two-bedroom suites specifically designed for oncology, bone marrow and transplant patients and 45 standard guest rooms
+- 55 family guest rooms, including 9 suites designed for bone marrow and transplant patients and 45 standard guest rooms

-- Strategically designed gathering spaces that promote interaction among guests (family room, playroom, kitchen and full-size laundry room)
+- Strategically designed community gathering spaces that promote interaction among guests

-- A Serenity Room for solitude, meditation and respite
+- A Meditation Room for solitude and respite

-- A state-of-the-art Family Business Center and Classroom with computers, printers, and internet for parents who must continue work and to provide a normal classroom environment for students experiencing extended stays
+- A state-of-the-art Family Business Center with computers, printers, and internet accessibility

-- A fully accessible outdoor playground with an adjacent picnic and dining area for outdoor meals and special events
+- Outdoor playground with an adjacent picnic and dining area for outdoor meals and special events